BIPs bitcoin improvement proposals

 The DefaultCheckTemplateVerifyHash of the transaction at the current input index matches the top of the stack

 The set of data committed to is a superset of data which can impact the TXID of the transaction, other than the inputs.
 This ensures that for a given known input, the TXIDs can also be known ahead of time.
-Otherwise, CHECKTEMPLATEVERIFY would not be usable for Batched Channel Creation constructions as the redemption TXID could be malleated and pre-signed transactions invalidated, unless the channels are built using an Eltoo-like protocol.
-Note that there may be other types of pre-signed contracts that may or may not be able to use Eltoo-like constructs, therefore making TXIDs predictable makes CTV more composable with arbitrary sub-protocols.
+Otherwise, CHECKTEMPLATEVERIFY would not be usable for Batched Channel Creation constructions as the redemption TXID could be malleated and pre-signed transactions invalidated, unless the channels are built using an LN-Symmetry-like protocol.
+Note that there may be other types of pre-signed contracts that may or may not be able to use LN-Symmetry-like constructs, therefore making TXIDs predictable makes CTV more composable with arbitrary sub-protocols.

 Were these values not committed, it would be possible to delay the spending of an output arbitrarily as well as possible to change the TXID.